AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-traffic-sources.md

   </tr>
   <tr>
    <td colname="col1"> Referrer Types </td>
-   <td colname="col2"> <p> By tracking and recording the visitors’ referring sites for each visit, you can determine how visitors found out about your site for each visit.
+   <td colname="col2"> <p> By tracking and recording the visitors' referring sites for each visit, you can determine how visitors found out about your site for each visit.
 The list below defines the various types of referrers. </p>
     <ul id="ul_981E224B63A44893BFCCE4110BA941F7">
      <li id="li_9CF3A37599D24C628E1FD9C5F014DF0F"> Hard drive referrers are recorded when visitors click a link in an HTML document located on their own hard drive and arrive at your site as a result. </li>
      <li id="li_7B48C857AE0A48E5A35A73A00B039328"> Other website referrers are recorded when visitors click a link located on a page on another website (not defined as part of your site) and arrive at your website. </li>
      <li id="li_87BCF837F21B43C0B4C9C97C4CBF69A2"> Search engine referrers are recorded when visitors use a search engine to access your site. </li>
-     <li id="li_14A94FA2F4A44F47A810A86F94896162"> Typed / Bookmarked referrers are recorded when visitors type your site’s URL directly into their browser, or if they access your site by selecting bookmarks. </li>
+     <li id="li_14A94FA2F4A44F47A810A86F94896162"> Typed / Bookmarked referrers are recorded when visitors type your site's URL directly into their browser, or if they access your site by selecting bookmarks. </li>
     </ul> </td>
   </tr>
  </tbody>